-GEOL 4235: Sedimentation and Stratigraphy
+GEOL 4235 - Sedimentation and Stratigraphy

 Origins, depositional environments and internal structures of sedimentary rocks.
 Principles of stratigraphy and bio-stratigraphy, evolution of modern stratigraphic nomenclature.
 Fields trips required.
-Prerequisite: GEOL 3034 or equivalent.

-GEOL 4236: Oceanography
+GEOL 4236 - Oceanography

 The course emphasizes the application of geologic principles to the study of the marine environment and associated physical, chemical and biological processes.
 Topics covered include coastal processes, ocean resources, ocean management and human interaction with oceans.